mikedamay/v3-unforked/languages/csharp/exercises/concept/namespaces/.meta/design.md

 ## Concepts

 - `namespaces`: know what namespaces are; know how to import namespaces.
-- `accessibility`: know how to use access modifiers to limit access to elements.
+- `accessibility`: know how xx to use access modifiers to limit access to elements.

 ## Prerequisites